 So here’s the key thing:

 It will provide you the right tools to build your Maserati starting from the prototype.
-It will probably take some time, but at the end, you will end up with something you really wanted and you won’t be surprised.
+It will probably take some time, but in the end, you will end up with something you wanted, and you won’t be surprised.

 From the developer’s point of view, for me, Sylius was the best option, and now I can sleep being calm and ready for my business to grow.
 From the business perspective, giving so much trust to Sylius was risky, but it was worth it.
 I’m now building two brands on top of this technology, and I’m sure this was the right choice for my employees, clients, and I enjoy it now.